fan2/FuturismSchedule/libevent/signal.md

 sighandler_t signal(int signum, sighandler_t handler);
 ```

-The behavior of signal() varies across UNIX versions, and has also varied historically across different versions of Linux.
+The behavior of `signal()` varies across UNIX versions, and has also varied historically across different versions of Linux.
-Avoid its use: use sigaction(2) instead.
+Avoid its use: use `sigaction(2)` *instead*.

 ### [sigaction](http://man7.org/linux/man-pages/man2/sigaction.2.html)